zero-May/Mirror-Flip/README.md

 5. Click **Open**.
 (This screen only appears when using an app for the first time.)

 The app will appear in the side panel.

+## Project introduction
+This project uses react to implement image upload, image horizontal flip, image vertical flip, transparency adjustment and image export.

+## Approach explanation
+1. Use <FileInput/> component to upload images.
+2. Use `canvas` to draw images and flip them horizontally and vertically.
+3. Use <Slider/> component to adjust the range of the transparency.
+3. Use `addElementAtPoint` API to add the images to the design.
+4. Use `requestExport` API to export the design.
+5. Use components such as `Rows, Columns, Buttons`, etc. for layout.